Kutter Crawford: Early life

+Professional career

-Crawford made his professional debut in 2017, making a single start with the Class A Short Season Lowell Spinners of the New York–Penn League.
-He split time during 2018 with the Class A Greenville Drive and Class A-Advanced Salem Red Sox, making a total of 27 starts and compiling a 7–7 win–loss record with a 3.26 earned run average (ERA).
+Crawford made his professional debut in 2017, making a single start with the Low-A Lowell Spinners of the New York–Penn League.
+He split time during 2018 with the Single-A Greenville Drive and High-A Salem Red Sox, making a total of 27 starts and compiling a 7–7 win–loss record with a 3.26 earned run average (ERA).
 Crawford returned to Salem in 2019, and was promoted to the Portland Sea Dogs of Double-A. He pitched in only one game after mid-July, and ultimately underwent Tommy John surgery in October 2019.
-He did not pitch professionally during 2020, due to cancellation of the minor-league season, and had surgery mid-year to remove bone spurs in his elbow.
+He did not pitch professionally during 2020, due to cancellation of the minor league season because of the COVID-19 pandemic, and had surgery mid-year to remove bone spurs in his elbow.

-Crawford began 2021 in Portland before being promoted to the Worcester Red Sox of Triple-A. On September 5, Boston added Crawford to their active roster.
+Crawford began 2021 in Portland before being promoted to the Worcester Red Sox of Triple-A. On September 5, Boston added Crawford to their active roster as a COVID-19 replacement.
 He started that day's game against the Cleveland Indians, taking the loss after allowing five runs in two innings.
 He was returned to Worcester the following day and removed from the 40-man roster.
 Between Worcester and Portland, Crawford made 20 minor-league appearances (19 starts), pitching to a 6–6 record with 4.28 ERA.
 Crawford was later named the recipient of the Red Sox' Lou Gorman Award.
 He played in the Dominican Professional Baseball League (LIDOM) during the offseason.
 On November 19, in advance of the Rule 5 draft, the Red Sox added Crawford to their 40-man roster.

 Crawford was named to Boston's active roster to start the 2022 season.
 He was placed on the restricted list in late April prior to a series in Toronto, as he was apparently not vaccinated against COVID-19 (required to enter Canada); he rejoined the team on April 29 in Baltimore.
 On May 14, the Red Sox optioned Crawford to Worcester.
 He was recalled in June for a week, and again in early July.
 On September 4, Crawford was placed on Boston's injured list with a right shoulder impingement.
 Overall with the Red Sox during 2022, Crawford compiled a 3–6 record in 21 games (12 starts) with a 5.47 ERA while striking out 77 batters in 77 1/3 innings.